-The act statutorily allows a secured facility to take reasonable steps in accordance with the Ohio Nonresidential Building Code adopted by the Board of Building Standards and in accordance with the State Fire Code the Fire Marshal adopts, to deny egress to confine and protect patients or residents of the secured facility who are not capable of self-preservation.
-Prior to the enactment of this act, a secured facility could deny egress in accordance with administrative rules.
-The act statutorily permits a secured facility that wishes to deny egress to those patients or residents to use delayed-egress doors and electronically coded doors to deny egress, on the condition that those doors are installed and used in accordance with the Ohio Nonresidential Building Code and the State Fire Code.
-Additionally, the act statutorily permits a secured facility also to install controlledegress locks, in compliance with the Ohio Nonresidential Building Code and the State Fire Code, in areas of the secured facility where patients or residents who have physical or mental conditions that would endanger the patients or residents, the staff attending the patients or residents, or the general public, if those patients or residents are not restricted in their freedom of movement.
-The act requires a secured facility that uses delayed-egress doors and electronically coded doors, controlled-egress locks, or both, to provide continuous, 24-hour custodial care to the patients or residents of the facility and to establish a system to evacuate patients or residents in the event of a fire or other emergency.
+The bill statutorily allows a secured facility to take reasonable steps in accordance with the Ohio Nonresidential Building Code adopted by the Board of Building Standards and in accordance with the State Fire Code the Fire Marshal adopts, to deny egress to confine and protect patients or residents of the secured facility who are not capable of self-preservation.
+Currently, a secured facility may deny egress in accordance with administrative rules.
+The bill statutorily permits a secured facility that wishes to deny egress to those patients or residents to use delayed-egress doors and electronically coded doors to deny egress, on the condition that those doors are installed and used in accordance with the Ohio Nonresidential Building Code and the State Fire Code.
+Additionally, the bill statutorily permits a secured facility also to install controlled-egress locks, in compliance with the Ohio Nonresidential Building Code and the State Fire Code. in areas of the secured facility where patients or residents who have physical or mental conditions that would endanger the patients or residents, the staff attending the patients or residents, or the general public, if those patients or residents are not restricted in their freedom of movement.
+A secured facility that uses delayedegress doors and electronically coded doors, controlled-egress locks, or both, must provide continuous, 24-hour custodial care to the patients or residents of the facility and establish a system to evacuate patients or residents in the event of a fire or other emergency.
 (Sec.
 3781.112(B).)